DACC Office of Financial Aid & Scholarships

 Once your school(s) receive your FAFSA information, they will provide you with personalized aid information in the coming weeks.
 Until your school(s) and state receive your form, they won’t be able to answer questions about your aid eligibility or status.

 You will receive an email when your FAFSA information has been sent to your selected schools and when you can access your FAFSA Submission Summary on StudentAid.gov.
 The FAFSA Submission Summary will provide your official SAI calculation and Federal Pell Grant eligibility.
-You can also check the status of your FAFSA form on StudentAid.gov in late January.
+You can also check the status of your FAFSA form on StudentAid.gov .

 What Changed with the FAFSA?